Fall Focus

 Showtimes

-In English and Bemba w/English subtitles
+In English & Bemba w/English subtitles

 Here lies Shula’s uncle Fred—dead in the middle of an empty road.
 It’s late, but Shula knows her family will expect her to wait with his body, no matter how much she might resent it.
 Bemba funerals are for the living, and the family will have questions.
 With the days-long ceremony beginning immediately, the blithe and unperturbed Shula—played by Susan Chardy in her debut film role—attempts to opt out of the haunted proceedings.
 But in this household, mourning is not optional.
 Tradition dictates that visitors will soon gather while relatives fill the family home with wails of grief.
 And what will they say about the dry-eyed and resolutely emotionless Shula?